apbarrero/earlyad-task/README.md

 depends on the one that triggered the webhook, a pull request updating the version for the new tag will be created.

+## Todo

+- Single lib module to be bundled into webtask
+- Read list of repositories from DB
+- Update shrinkwrap files